slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 Analysis is an art, not a science.

-The main problem with analysis is our human tendency to think that what we see is all there is, without realizing that what we see is being filtered.
+The main problem is our tendency to think what we see is all there is, without realizing our view is filtered.
+Prefer stats over narratives.
 I don’t trust words.
-I even question actions.
+I question actions.
 But I never doubt patterns.

+Hints:

+- True motivations are revealed, not declared.
+There’s always a good reason and a real reason.
+- Look for what doesn’t make sense, that’s where the opportunity hides.
+- Most facts are signals, but some are just random noise.
+- Pay attention to negative cues, what should have happened but didn’t.
+- «Chekhov’s gun»: if something is described earlier, it matters later.
+- Skepticism is a great servant and a terrible master.
+- Stereotypes contain truth and they self-correct.
+- Actively seek disconfirming evidence to fight confirmation bias.
+- Nothing is as simple as it first seems, as hopeless in the middle, or as finished at the end.
+- Nothing is as good or bad as it first appears.
+- Bragging razor: halve what’s bragged about; double what’s downplayed.

+> *"Understanding a question is half an answer."
+-- Socrates [-470]*

+> *"Remember that all is opinion."
+-- Seneca [-004]*

 > *"Everything we hear is an opinion, not a fact.
 Everything we see is a perspective, not the truth."
 -- Marcus Aurelius [0121]*

 > *"What Paul says about Peter tells us more about Paul than Peter."
 -- Baruch Spinoza [1632]*

+> *"I conceive that the great part of the miseries of mankind are brought upon them by false estimates they have made of the value of things."
+-- Benjamin Franklin [1706]*

 > *"A man sees in the world what he carries in his heart."
 -- J.W.
 Goethe [1749]*